Tesla Experimental Station: History

 While experimenting, Tesla inadvertently faulted a power station generator, causing a power outage.
 In August 1917, Tesla explained what had happened in The Electrical Experimenter: "As an example of what has been done with several hundred kilowatts of high frequency energy liberated, it was found that the dynamos in a power house 6 mi away were repeatedly burned out, due to the powerful high frequency currents set up in them, and which caused heavy sparks to jump through the windings and destroy the insulation!"

 During his time at his laboratory Tesla observed unusual signals from his receiver which he concluded might be communications from another planet.
 He mentioned them in a letter to reporter Julian Hawthorne at the Philadelphia North American on 8 December 1899 and in a December 1900 letter about possible discoveries in the new century to the Red Cross Society where he referred to messages "from another world" that read "1 ...
 2 ...
 3 ...".
 Reporters treated it as a sensational story and jumped to the conclusion Tesla was hearing signals from Mars.
 He expanded on the signals he heard in a 9 February 1901 Collier's Weekly article "Talking With Planets" where he said it had not been immediately apparent to him that he was hearing "intelligently controlled signals" and that the signals could come from Mars, Venus, or other planets.
 It has been hypothesized that he may have intercepted Marconi's European experiments in July 1899—Marconi may have transmitted the letter S (dot/dot/dot) in a naval demonstration, the same three impulses that Tesla hinted at hearing in Colorado—or signals from another experimenter in wireless transmission.

-On 7 January 1900 Tesla made his final entry in his journal while in Colorado Springs.
-In 1904 Tesla was sued for unpaid bills in Colorado Springs, his lab was torn down in that year, and its contents were sold two years later in an auction at the court house to satisfy his debts.
+On 7 January 1900, Tesla made his final entry in his journal while in Colorado Springs.
+In 1904, Tesla was sued for unpaid bills in Colorado Springs, his lab was razed in that year, and its contents were sold two years later in an auction at the court house to satisfy his debts.